0w8States/PLC-Design-Patterns/Behavioral Patterns/Chain of Responsibility/README.md

 ![Basic Chain](Images/SingleProcess.png)

-Over the next year, you install more robotic assembly lines, and you implement more of those sequential checks.
+Over the next year, you install more robotic assembly lines, and you implement more of those following checks.

-- The next customer would like 15 more additional robots in the line, so you add extra check code inside your POU to compensate.
+- The next customer would like 15 more new robots in the line, so you add extra check code inside your POU to compensate.

-- Later, one of the engineers on your team discovers that there is a safety point that has been missed in the check routine.
-This is a critical point that needs to be checked before the system can go into RUN.
+- Later, one of the engineers on your team discovers that there is a safety point in the check routine missing.
+The point is a critical one that needs checking before the system can go into RUN.
 - Next, your boss wants to add a feature that allows the system to recover from a power outage, a soft check on the robots is permissible.
-You can now use data that was previously checked and stored in persistent data, instead of scanning/homing each individual robot.
+You can now use data that was previously checked and stored in persistent data, instead of scanning/homing each robot.

 ![Complex](Images/SingleProcessComplicated.png)

-You can see that the code of checks grows fairly messy over a short period of time.
-Adding more features might not be possible, or will create a headache and lengthy debug schedules.
+You can see that the code of checks grows fairly messy over a short period.
+Adding more features might not be possible, or will create a headache, and lengthy debug schedules.
 Changing one check might break another, and worst of all, the code is rendered almost unusable on other systems.

 The system becomes very hard to comprehend and maintain.
 Imagine having to train the whole team on whom this complex section of code works, multiple times, and they need to pass on this tribal knowledge for the lifetime of the machine.
-How do we solve this? with a Chain of Responsibilities!
+How do we solve this?
+With a Chain of Responsibilities!